 4. Control Swelling With Ice

 An ice pack can reduce the redness and soreness after popping a pimple.
 Wrap ice cubes in a clean cloth or use an ice pack.
+However, this method is generally not recommended by dermatologists as it can result in cold-induced injuries.

 5. Consult A Dermatologist